Ringmaster (comics): Maynard Tiboldt

-During the "Gang War" storyline, Ringmaster is revealed to run Randalls and Wards Islands.
+During the "Gang War" storyline, Ringmaster gains control of Randalls and Wards Islands.
 He is briefly seen hypnotizing civilians to fight for him.
-After running into two people trying to get to Central Park, Ringmaster informs them of what is happening and hypnotizes them into his ranks of hypnotized people as he needed a "circus" to lead.
-Ringmaster's hypnotized civilians fight against Crime Master and the A.I.M.
-Agents with him.
-Spider-Man's group arrives to fight them as Spider-Man advises the superheroes with him to be careful while confronting the hypnotized civilians.
+Ringmaster's hypnotized civilians fight against Crime Master and the A.I.M. agents with him.
 As Spider-Man and Spider-Woman fight Crime Master, Ringmaster tries to hypnotize Elektra, only for her to resist the mind control and defeat him.

-Ringmaster was revealed to have a daughter who became Ringmistress, wielding a copy of her father's hat and leading a separate incarnation of Circus of Crime.
+Ringmaster was revealed to have a daughter who became Ringmistress, wielding a copy of her father's hat and leading a separate incarnation of the Circus of Crime.